 Please keep in mind that we cannot waitlist spring transfer applicants, as the timeline from admission offer to arriving on campus is so truncated that it doesn’t allow for a waitlist process to play out.
 Because of this, there are many students who had stronger applications than a deny decision implies.
 In many cases, students who have re-applied for future semesters with additional coursework and grades have been admitted.
+Sometimes a single semester of continued strong academic performance can make a difference.
+We encourage you to reach out if you have any questions about your admissions decision.
 We wish you all the best going forward.

 Thank you to all of our applicants for your patience as we have been carefully navigating our review process.
 It has been humbling to review your many talents, interests and accomplishments.
+Personally speaking, it has been an incredible honor, hearing all of your diverse and remarkable stories that have brought you to where you are today.
 Whatever the outcome of your individual application, please know how much we appreciate you applying to William & Mary, and how confident we are that you will accomplish great things moving forward.

 Again, a sincere and heartfelt thank you to all of our transfer applicants.
 We are so very impressed by each of you, and wish you all a tremendous rest of your college career.